-2.3 April Analog Forecast Scheme
+2.3 June Analog Forecast Scheme

-Certain years in the historical record have global oceanic and atmospheric trends which are similar to 2024.
+Certain years in the historical record have global oceanic and atmospheric patterns and trends which resemble 2024.
 These years also provide useful clues as to likely levels of activity that the forthcoming 2024 hurricane season may bring.
-For this early April extended range forecast, we determine which of the prior years in our database have distinct trends in key environmental conditions which are similar to current March 2024 conditions and, more importantly, projected August-October 2024 conditions.
-Table 12 lists our analog selections, while Figure 12 shows the composite August-October SST in our five analog years.
+For this early June extended range forecast, we determine which of the prior years in our database have distinct trends in key environmental conditions which are similar to current May 2024 conditions and, more importantly, projected August-October 2024 conditions.
+Table 12 lists our analog selections, while Figure 12 shows the composite August-October SST in our six analog years.
+Selecting analogs for this season poses an additional challenge in that we have not observed an Atlantic this warm in the historical record without El Niño conditions.
+Last year had a similarly extremely warm Atlantic but also had a strong El Niño.

 We searched for years that were generally characterized by El Niño conditions the previous winter and had La Niña conditions during the peak of the Atlantic hurricane season (August-October).
-We also selected years that had well above-average SSTs in the tropical Atlantic, although none of these years had SSTs in the tropical Atlantic in March that were as warm as they are now.
-We anticipate that the 2024 hurricane season will have activity near the average of our five analog years for most parameters.
+We also selected years that had well above-average SSTs in the tropical Atlantic, although none of these years had SSTs in the tropical Atlantic in May that were as warm as they are now.
+We anticipate that the 2024 hurricane season will have activity near the average of our six analog years for most parameters.
 The busy hurricane seasons in all analog years underscore the higher-than-normal confidence in an active 2024 hurricane season.
 Named storm activity was likely significantly underestimated in 1878 and 1926 given the extremely limited observational network available in those years.